Epoxy Primer Vs. Urethane Primer: Choosing the Best Automotive Coating

 2. Flexibility and Movement

 Unlike epoxy primer, urethane primer offers a higher degree of flexibility.
 This flexibility is particularly advantageous for surfaces prone to movement, such as automotive panels.
 It helps prevent cracking and peeling, contributing to the durability of the overall paint system.
-(See Also: How Long Does 2K Clear Coat Take To Dry?
-Expert Tips and Dry Time Explained)
+(See Also: Can You Use Rustoleum Paint Over Powder Coat?
+Tips and Tricks)

 3. UV Resistance for Lasting Color